 Almost 3.4 million people die every year because of waterborne diseases like typhoid, cholera, and more because people in large parts of the world do not have access to safe drinking water.
 Most of the people who die are children under the age of 5.
 When you conserve water, you save their lives and this is one of the benefits of water conservation

 Water knows no boundaries.
 It travels miles, passing one nation after the other.
 Sadly, humans are very specific to these boundaries.
 If two countries share a limited resource (that too when it is as essential to life as water), they will compete over it and this competition often results in geopolitical conflict.
-India and Pakistan, the two neighbouring countries in Asia are classic examples of this.
-In addition to this, a lack of water conservation can eventually lead to a lack of an adequate water supply, which can have drastic consequences such as rising costs, reduced food supplies and health hazards.
+India and Pakistan, the two neighboring countries in Asia are classic examples of this.
+Non compliance to water conservation methods can have dire consequences such as rising costs for a common man – reduced food supplies, health hazards, to name a few.

 5. Protects the environment